Skip to content

 Click on the "Connect" button.

 Once connected, the FTP client window will show two sections: the left side displays folders and files on your PC, while the right side shows the folders and files on the VPS server.
 To download the OVPN file, simply drag it from the right side (VPS) to the left side (PC).
+If you are using Microsoft operating systems, learning how to transfer files to and from Windows VPS can make management much smoother.

 Note: On a Linux PC, the OVPN file will appear as a regular text file.
 On a Windows PC, it will display as an icon.